jasonkneen/RESTe/readme.md

 # RESTe

-LATEST: BREAKING change with the latest 1.1.8 version -- this now supports multiple instances of RESTe configs and requires the it to be instantiated with the new operator.

 ## Why?

 I build a lot of apps that integrate with APIs.
-These could be written in cloud services like Parse.com etc, but more often they are custom APIs written by another developer.
-I was using a basic api.js library to handle the API integration, but this involved implementing the api.js file into a separate library file specific to the project.
+These could be written using the open-source Parse Server or a hosted service, but more often they are custom APIs written by another developer.
+I used to use a basic api.js library to handle the API integration, but this typically involved writing my own module for the API in question, requiring the api.js module, and writing specific methods for the app.

 ### The Old Way

-Previously I'd end up writing methods like this:
+So previously I'd end up writing methods like this:

 ```JS
 exports.getPreviousLocations = function(callback) {